Warehouse Management Guide

 Here are some of the advantages of working with a professional logistics company to store inventory and ship orders.

-3PLs work with thousands of companies — including seasonal brands, high growth brands, and everyone in between — so they have a lot of data and can do everything from analysing delivery efficiency to forecasting demand and inventory.
-Continuously aggregating and learning from data helps optimise each warehouse for greater efficiency as well as provide reduced shipping costs and transit times for your customers, all of which help you grow.
+3PLs work with thousands of companies — including seasonal brands, high-growth brands, and everyone in between — so they have a lot of data and can do everything from analyzing shipping zones to forecast demand and inventory.
+Continuously aggregating and learning from data helps optimize each warehouse for greater efficiency as well as provide reduced shipping costs and transit times for your customers, all of which help you grow.

 2. Multiple warehouses and larger geographic footprint

 When you run your own warehouse, you are only shipping from that one location.
-Partnering with a 3PL means you can store inventory in several of their fulfilment centres to keep inventory closer to more customers.
-If you ship internationally, it’s a must that you have warehouses located close to your international shoppers.
-Large physical distances and additional cross-border taxes are just two reasons it may make sense to work with a fulfilment partner that has multiple locations across the world.
+Partnering with a 3PL means you can store inventory in several of their fulfillment centers to keep inventory closer to more customers.
+If you ship nationwide, it’s a must that you have warehouses coast-to-coast.

 3. Huge time savings